NKFM Website Redesign

 We recommended research based redesign to create a streamlined experience for the users determined by the user personas.

-Our recommended research included a heuristic evaluation, an information architecture audit, and user testing on the original website.
+We recommended reconstructing the information architecture, along with a design update, will help direct users to their end goals.
+Research included a heuristic evaluation, an information architecture audit, and user testing on the original website.

 Ultimately, we provided a clear picture of the user personas, restructured navigation to make finding important information easier, and created a website that would entice and delight users upon entering.